noa-beyond/burn-scar-mapping/src/FireMonitoring_test/README.md

 ## How to Use
 - Open BurnedAreaBox.json and paste your AOI box that you copy from Sentinel Data Space
-- Open configs/config.yaml input start and end date for searching
+- Open configs/config.yaml input start_DATE and end_DATE for searching, cloudCover and EPSG for output raster(s)